Table Tennis FAQ

 Skills and Techniques:

-• Consistently excellent in all aspects of the game, including speed, spin, footwork, and mental toughness.
+• Consistently excellent in all aspects of the game, including speed, spin, footwork, mental and physical toughness.

 • Reads and anticipates opponents’ moves with exceptional accuracy.